ToposInstitute/RelationalThinking-Book/_sources/chp2-dwd.md

 Let us recollect what we have seen so far:

-- In the model of the flashing light bulb, (at each time step) each vertex updated it state only based on its current state.
+- In the model of the flashing light bulb, (at each time step) each vertex updated its state based only on its current state.

 - In the model of the string of lights, (at each time step) each vertex updated its state only based on the state received from its neighbour.